-This is an easy recipe for a classic red mole that we’ve paired with strips of venison steak.
-This mole rojo would pair just as well with beef.
+This is an easy recipe for a classic red mole sauce that we’ve paired with strips of venison steak.
+This Mexican mole rojo would pair just as well with beef.

 A while back, we picked up some ancho and guajillo chilies.
 We’ve been waiting for a special occasion to use them and start delving more seriously into the world of chilies.

-Now, those of you who know chilies will probably be laughing or rolling your eyes at us, but we thought “Ok, they’re chilies, so they’ll be hot.”
+Now, this was our first endeavor into using chilies, so those of you who know chilies will probably be laughing or rolling your eyes at us, but we thought “Ok, they’re chilies, so they’ll be hot.”

 Turns out ancho and guajillo chilies are pretty mild.

 The guajillo did offer a slight heat compared to the anchos, but in the fire realm, we were left disappointed.
 Luckily, we had a jalapeno on hand that we could throw in to kick things up a bit.

 But, jalapenos lose their spice during cooking, so by meal time, we found ourselves with a very flavorful and tasty sauce, but not the fire we were looking for.

 Making a Mole Rojo or Red Mole Sauce